Yogr/fiveadventures/README.md

 Key features:
 - Character creation and progression
 - Daily adventures with multiple decision paths
+- Elite encounters on the 5th adventure of each day
 - Item collection and equipment management
 - Shop system for buying and selling items with dynamic pricing
 - Weekly world boss battles with tiered rewards